 Now Lewis & Clark were really lost: they thought they could descend to the Salmon River and easily float down to the Columbia River and the Pacific Ocean from there.
 They spent a couple weeks trying but finally climbed back up and over the pass to go further north in Montana before trying to cross Idaho again.
 Today, that black ribbon of asphalt makes finding your way much easier, and the route that asphalt takes around what is now the Frank Church River of No Return Wilderness is much easier to travel.

 The route follows US Highway 93 between Lost Trail Pass and Challis.
 At the south end of Challis, the Salmon River Scenic Byway turns right and runs over Idaho Highway 75 to Stanley.
 US Highway 93 from Challis south is the route of the Peaks to Craters Scenic Byway.
 In Salmon, Idaho Highway 28 cuts off to the southeast and runs through the valley of the Lemhi River as the Sacajawea Historic Byway.
 In Stanley, the Salmon River Scenic Byway ends at the same intersection where the Ponderosa Pine Scenic Byway begins its journey to the west and the Sawtooth Scenic Byway begins its journey to the south.

-Kayaking the Salmon River
+A bucolic scene along the Salmon River

 Millions of years of geology beside the river

 Challis City Hall, Challis Middle School and the local BLM office